How do you write a Board of Directors Resolution? | Aprio

 • These officers’ names, titles, and signatures

 SBA 160 can be filled out manually or electronically.
-Forms completed electronically must be printed, and signed by hand; e-signature will not suffice.
+Forms completed electronically must be printed, and signed by hand; e-signatures will not suffice.
 Once submitted, the lender will receive them with the other documents.

 See related: Best practices for modern board governance in the digital age